Summer Staff

 Click here for Employment Forms For Confirmed Staff

-Challenge Course Facilitator
+Challenge Course Director

-The Challenge Course Facilitator provides leadership on our low and high ropes courses, leading groups of campers in activities that encourage growth, teamwork, and lots of fun!
+The Challenge Course Director provides leadership on our low and high ropes courses, leading groups of campers in activities that encourage growth, teamwork, and lots of fun!
 Challenge Course Facilitators must be trained and certified, a cost covered by Brethren Woods.
 This position is part of the support staff team, which carries expectations of participation and leadership in all areas of the camp community.

 Counselors